drgnfrts/ura-llm-search/data/DC-cleaned-md/gross-floor-area/GFA/GFARelatedMatters.md

 ![Example of GFA and strata demarcation in AC ledge](https://www.ura.gov.sg/-/media/Corporate/Guidelines/Development-control/GFA/77-GFA-Example-of-GFA-and-strata-demarcation-in-AC-ledge.jpg?h=500&w=800)

 QPs are to clearly reflect both the GFA and strata boundaries on each of the floor plans submitted to URA, and to ensure all proposed strata areas have been duly computed as GFA.
-Non-provision of strata boundaries may result in a delay in URA’s grant of approval.
+Non-provision of strata boundaries may result in a delay in URA's grant of approval.

 Developers are strongly encouraged to involve surveyors early in the design process to firm up the proposed strata boundaries.
 This is because any proposed changes to strata boundaries downstream may affect the resultant GFA of the development.
 If this results in the proposed GFA exceeding the Master Plan control, URA will require the proposed GFA to be rectified (e.g. via an amendment application) before strata subdivision approval can be granted.